CLOSED FOR THE WINTER SEASON. SEE YOU NEXT SPRING!

 Ripening Date: Late September/Early Oct

 A unique small apple with a very sweet, intense taste.
 Crisp but firm texture and juicy.
 Extremely cold hardy, it is an excellent variety for cold, northern regions.
 Great for cider or cooking.
 Parent to 'Keepsake' and 'Sweet 16', grandparent to 'Honeycrisp'.
+Requires pollinator.

 Bloom Date: Early Season